What Happens at Camp?

-At base camp, our two-week chalutzim will travel in “family groups” trying out the different base camp activities that we offer.
-They will live in an ohel (tent) with other two week campers, and will participate in t’fillot (prayer experiences) and evening activities with their four-week counterparts.
+At base camp, our two-week chalutzim (campers) will travel in “family groups” trying out the different base camp activities that we offer.
+They will live in an ohel (tent) with other two-week campers, and will participate in t’fillot (prayer experiences) and evening activities with their four-week counterparts.
 Their masa’ot (backcountry excursions) will also be with their four-week peers.

 Four-week campers will be able to chose several base camp activities in which they want to specialize throughout the four week session.
 They will live in an ohel (tent) with other 4 week campers.
 Their masa’ot, t’fillot, and peulot (evening activities) will be shared with their two-week peers.

 Days out on the trail begin with the sunrise.
 The group will prepare breakfast and spend some time engaged in traditional or alternative prayer experiences.
-Throughout the camping experience, our madrichim will lead the group in teaching wilderness skills, integrating Judaism and its connection to nature, and engaging in group bonding activities.
+Throughout the camping experience, our madrichim (counselors) will itegrate Judaism and its connection to nature, lead the group in wilderness skill-building, and facilitate group bonding activities.
 There is no such thing as a typical schedule while on excursions.
 Each excursion is unique: some campers may be hiking for eight hours and others might spend four hours learning to set up a top-rope course before practicing rappelling or climbing.

 On excursions, chalutzim will master skill sets that they can take home and apply in their own lives and their own adventures.
-These trips off the ranch provide chalutzim with the opportunity to live out our mission learning respect for wildlife (Kavod), enjoying the breathtaking Colorado landscapes (Simcha), improving skills in the backcountry (Personal Growth), and forming bonds with their trail group (Connection).
+These trips off the ranch provide chalutzim with the opportunity to live out our mission by learning respect for wildlife (Kavod/Respect), enjoying the breathtaking Colorado landscapes (Simcha/Joy), improving skills in the backcountry (S’micha Ishit/ Personal Growth), and forming bonds with their trail group (K’sharim/ Connection).
 Campers are provided with a chance to take a journey of discovery: to go beyond expectations, to realize new strengths, and to be resourceful and courageous.